fylein/fyle-platform-docs/docs/concepts/cluster.md

   }
 }
 ```

+> #### 💡 Do not hard-code the cluster endpoint in your app
+>
+> Your data may be moved to a different cluster endpoint in the future for balancing load or for any other reason.
+Do not hardcode these in your application code.
+Instead, fetch the cluster endpoint everytime you refresh your access token.

 You're now set to make additional API calls.
 Next, head over to the read up about [common API structures and patterns](./concepts/api-patterns.md).